-SPANISH (MAJOR #M.5550.AA-T) ASSOCIATE IN ARTS FOR TRANSFER DEGREE the productive skills (speaking and writing) necessary to achieve communicative competence in order to pursue more advanced study of Spanish at a CSU campus.
+SPANISH (MAJOR #M.5550.AA-T) ASSOCIATE IN ARTS FOR TRANSFER DEGREE

+The Associate in Arts in Spanish for Transfer Degree prepares students for transfer to four-year Spanish programs.
+Students will acquire the Spanish language in a culturally rich environment and will possess the receptive skills (listening and reading) and the productive skills (speaking and writing) necessary to achieve communicative competence in order to pursue more advanced study of Spanish at a CSU campus.
 The Associate in Arts in Spanish for Transfer Degree is appropriate for students considering careers in fields such as education, translation and interpretation, business, social services and tourism.